jake1970/PROG_POE_Jake_young_ST10081936/ReadMe.txt

 		1. Replacing Books
 		2. Identify Areas
 		3. Find Call Numbers
-	Note: Currently only Replacing Books and Identify Areas are implemented with the final game to follow soon.

 	Replacing Books:
 	Select the "Replacing Books" book option on the bottom of the shelf on the welcome screen, this will start the game.